Satisfiability Thresholds for Regular Occupation Problems: Proof Techniques

 \item we explain the variance, i.e.

-\end{alphaenumerate} Then we have $\lim_{n\rightarrow\infty}\mathbb P[Z>0]=1$. \end{theorem} The discussion of the factorial moments in Theorem \ref{small_subgraph_conditioning} (\ref{small_subgraph_conditioning_joint_dist}) is performed in detail, which requires additional concepts and complex combinatorial arguments.
-To facilitate the presentation we also give a self-contained proof of the following well-known theorem on the expected number of small cycles (the variables $X_\ell$ in Theorem \ref{small_subgraph_conditioning}), which can then be extended to a proof of Theorem \ref{small_subgraph_conditioning} (\ref{small_subgraph_conditioning_joint_dist}).
-In order to understand what a cycle in a configuration is, we notice that we can represent a configuration $g$ by an equivalent graph with (disjoint) vertex sets given by the variables $V=[n]$, constraints (factors) $F=[m]$, v-edges $H_1=[n]\times[d]$ and f-edges $H_2=[m]\times[k]$, where each variable $i\in[n]$ connects to all its v-edges $(i,h_1)\in H_1$, each constraint $a\in[m]$ to all its f-edges $(a,h_2)\in H_2$ and a v-edge $(i,h_1)$ connects to an f-edge $(a,h_2)$ if $g(i,h_1)=(a,h_2)$.
-Since we are mostly interested in the factor graph associated with a configuration we divide lengths of paths by three, e.g.~a cycle of length four in a configuration is actually a cycle of length twelve in its equivalent graph representation.
-Figures \ref{f_related_problems_occupation} and \ref{f_related_problems_2_configuration} show an example of a factor graph and the corresponding configuration in its graph representation. \begin{theorem}[Number of Small Cycles] For $\ell\in\mathbb Z_{>0}$ let $X_\ell$ be the number of $2\ell$-cycles in $G$, further
+\end{StatementList} Then $\lim_{n\rightarrow\infty}\mathbb P[Z_n>0]=1$. \end{theorem} We will apply Theorem \ref{small_subgraph_conditioning} to the number $Z$ of solutions from Section \ref{p_configuration_model} and the numbers $X_\ell$ of small cycles in the configuration $G$.
+In order to understand what a cycle in a configuration is, we recall the representation of a configuration $g$ as a four-partite graph from Section \ref{p_configuration_model}.
+Since we are mostly interested in the factor graph associated with a configuration we divide lengths of paths by three, e.g.~what we call a cycle of length four in the bijection, is actually a cycle of length twelve in its equivalent four-partite graph representation.
+Figures \ref{f_related_problems_occupation} and \ref{f_related_problems_2_configuration} show an example of a factor graph and the corresponding configuration in its graph representation.
+Showing the following statement, which establishes Assumption \ref{small_subgraph_conditioning}\ref{small_subgraph_conditioning_cycle_dist}, is rather routine. \begin{lemma}[Small Cycles] For $\ell\in\mathbb Z_{>0}$ let $X_\ell$ be the number of $2\ell$-cycles in $G$, and set